-5 Automated process.
+6 Automated process.

 Adds subd.
 6 to § 62M.05.
 Requires utilization review organizations to establish a prior authorization application programming interface to automate certain steps of the prior authorization process and promote information exchange between providers and utilization review organizations.
 Lists functions the application programming interface must perform.
+Provides this subdivision is effective January 1, 2026, and applies to health plans offered, sold, issued, or renewed on or after that date.

-6 Prior authorization of certain services prohibited.
+7 Prior authorization of certain services prohibited.